phylum-dev/phylum-ci/docs/sync/azure_pipelines.md

 See also [`phylum auth register`][phylum_register] command documentation and consider using a bot or group account for this token.

+#### Azure Repos Git Build Repositories

-An Azure DevOps token with API access is required to use the API (e.g., to post notes/comments).
+An Azure DevOps token with API access is required to use the API (e.g., to post notes/comments) when the build repository is [Azure Repos Git][azure_repos_git].
 This can be the default `System.AccessToken` provided automatically at the start of each pipeline build for the [scoped build identity][build_scope] or a personal access token (PAT).